Funding for School Security

 White Paper: Funding for School Security

 The content in these white papers may point to specific products, brands, or organizations as illustrations of how certain safety and security measures are implemented.
-PASS does not endorse any products or brands and only endorses those organizations listed on the partner page on the passk12.org web site.
-Together, the volunteers and partners of PASS share a single belief: Making all schools safer is both achievable and urgently needed.
+PASS does not endorse specific products or brands.
+Together, the volunteers and partners of the PASS share a single vision: making all schools safer is both achievable and urgently needed.

 AUTHORS